mrLuisFer/linktry/README.md

 ### 📑 To contribute

-When you want to contribute, you only need to clone the repository (you can follow the steps in the (README.md)[./README.md])
+When you want to contribute, you only need to clone the repository or fork the repository

 Create a new branch with some descriptive but short title